bzmw/mkvdts2ac3.py/README.md

+Forked from dcthomson/mkvdts2ac3.py and taken to surgery to fit my very specific needs.

 `ac3.py` is a python script for linux, windows or os x which can be used for duplicating any audio track and converting it into AC3.